Broadened-beam Uniform Rectangular Array Coefficient Design in LEO SatComs Under Quality of Service and Constant Modulus Constraints: Numerical evaluation

-SAT service beamwidths $\Theta_{\rm bw}$ are specified as $10^{\circ}$, $30^{\circ}$, and $60^{\circ}$. $\Theta_m$ and $\Theta_s$ are set in Table \ref{tb:Angular_parameters} with varying choices of $\theta_{\rm svc}$ and $\theta_s^*$.
-Also, the SAT FoV angle $\theta_e \approx 67^{\circ}$ can be obtained through (\ref{Eq:theta_e}).
-In all the cases, we let the transmit signal power be the same, and have the total power limitation \mbox{$P_T=10.08 \ [{\rm W}]$}.
-To provide larger capacity in SAT service areas, ${\rm SNR}_{\min}$ in the constraint (\ref{P1_00b}) is eager to be set as large as possible.
-However, the total power in the spatial domain should meet the total power limitation according to Parseval's theorem \cite{VanTrees2002}.
-We can infer that a lower main lobe level can be attained as the beamwidth becomes larger, and the problem (\ref{P1_7}) and (\ref{P1_7Y}) would be infeasible if ${\rm SNR}_{\min}$ is set too large.
-Given this, ${\rm SNR}_{\min}$ of different beamwidths are set in Table \ref{tb:Angular_parameters}.
-Also, we refer to the bit error rate (BER) performance of standard MODCODs used in DVB-S2 provided in \cite{Rahman2021_DVBS_MCS}, and suggest to apply MODCODs of 8PSK 8/9, QPSK 4/5 and QPSK 1/4 when received SNRs are guaranteed to be larger than $11 \ {\rm [dB]}$, $5 \ {\rm [dB]}$ and $-2 \ {\rm [dB]}$ in our cases.
+The SAT service beamwidths $\Theta_{\rm{BW}}$ are specified as $10^{\circ}$, $30^{\circ}$, and $60^{\circ}$.
+In Table \ref{tb:Angular_parameters}, $\Theta_m$ and $\Theta_s$ are listed with varying choices of $\theta_{\rm{svc}}$ and $\theta_s^*$.
+Additionally, the SAT FoV angle $\theta_e \approx 67^{\circ}$ can be obtained by (\ref{Eq:theta_e}).
+In all the cases, we let the transmit signal power be the same.
+To provide a larger capacity in SAT service areas, $\text{SNR}_{\min}$ in the constraint (\ref{P1_00b}) is eager to be set as large as possible.
+However, according to Parseval's theorem, the total power in the spatial domain should satisfy the total power limitation \cite{VanTrees2002}.
+We can infer that a lower main lobe level can be attained as the beamwidth becomes larger, and the problems (\ref{P1_7}) and (\ref{P1_7Y}) would be infeasible if $\text{SNR}_{\min}$ is set too large.
+Given this, $\text{SNR}_{\min}$ values of different beamwidths are set in Table \ref{tb:Angular_parameters}.
+Suppose that each UT can select proper modulation and coding schemes (MODCODs) based on the received SNR for decoding.
+We refer to the bit error rate (BER) performance of standard MODCODs used in DVB-S2 provided in \cite{Rahman2021_DVBS_MCS}, and suggest applying MODCODs of 8PSK 8/9, QPSK 4/5 and QPSK 1/4 when the received SNRs are guaranteed to be larger than $11 \ \rm{[dB]}$, $5 \ \rm{[dB]}$ and $-2 \ \rm{[dB]}$ in our application.
 According to the above settings, $\alpha$ values listed in Table \ref{tb:Angular_parameters} are calculated by (\ref{eq:alpha}).
-The remaining input parameters in Algorithm \ref{algorithm1} are set as: \mbox{$N_{\rm svc} = \frac{2 \theta_{\rm svc}}{0.1}+1$}, \mbox{$N_s = 2(\frac{\theta_e-\theta_s^*}{0.1}+1)$}, \mbox{$\rho^{(0)}=0.1$}, \mbox{$p = 0.1$}, \mbox{$\kappa = 5$}, \mbox{$\varepsilon_{\mathrm{rank}} = 10^{-5}$}.
-Parameter settings in (\ref{penalty_parameter_update}) and the initial point selection (${\bf x}_{\rm init}$ and ${\bf y}_{\rm init}$) will be introduced more in Section \ref{sec:Simulation_results_and_discussions}. ${\rm CVX}$ toolbox \cite{cvx2014} is applied to solve the problems (\ref{P1_7}) and (\ref{P1_7Y}), and simulations are carried out on a personal computer with 3.60 GHz AMD Ryzen 7 3700X, 32 GB.
+The remaining input parameters in Algorithm \ref{algorithm1} are set as follows: \mbox{$N_{\rm{svc}} = \frac{2 \theta_{\rm{svc}}}{0.1}+1$}, \mbox{$N_s = 2(\frac{\theta_e-\theta_s^*}{0.1}+1)$}, \mbox{$\rho^{(0)}=0.1$}, \mbox{$p = 0.1$}, \mbox{$\kappa = 5$}, \mbox{$\varepsilon_{\mathrm{rank}} = 10^{-5}$}.
+Settings of the penalty parameter update strategy in (\ref{penalty_parameter_update}) and the initial point (i.e., ${\bf x}_{\rm{init}}$ and ${\bf y}_{\rm{init}}$) selection are discussed in more detail in Section \ref{sec:Simulation_results_and_discussions}.
+The ${\rm{CVX}}$ toolbox \cite{cvx2014} is applied to solve the problems (\ref{P1_7}) and (\ref{P1_7Y}), and simulations are carried out on a personal computer with 3.60 GHz AMD Ryzen 7 3700X, 32 GB.